Outdoor Socket Installation Cost

 Install Electricity to Outbuildings/Shed

 If you have an outbuilding, shed or workshop and you want to have lighting and power sockets, then it might be a good idea to set up a dedicated ring off your consumer unit.
 If you put this on the same ring as your external socket, this could save you some money.
-The cost will depend on the size of the job and location of the outbuilding.
+The cost will depend on the size of the job and the location of the outbuilding.

 Cost Factors of Installing an Outside Socket

-The two main factors that affect the cost of installing an outdoor socket are the cost of the socket, and the time the job will take.
+The two main factors that affect the cost of installing an outdoor socket are the cost of the socket and the time the job will take.
 Anything that affects these will affect the price.

 Size of Outside Socket

-The common choices with outdoor sockets are if they are a single or double socket.
+The common choices with outdoor sockets are whether they are a single or double socket.
 Single sockets are all within the range of £10 - £15.
 If you choose a double socket, you can find simple options that start from £10.
 Some options will cost as much as £60 though.

 Type of Outside Socket

 There are features that you can choose for your outdoor socket that will increase the price.
 For example, an RCD or a timer.
-Both of these options will make your socket more expensive
+Both of these options will make your socket more expensive.

 Location of Outside Socket